-Common Good in
+Good in an Era of

-Finding the purposes."2 And in Federalist No. 62, Madison, outlining and defending the special role of the Senate, reflected at Dysfunc- length on the need for stable government Governance and the danger of mutable policy: "[G]reat injury results from an unstable government.
+Finding the purposes."2 And in Federalist No. 62, Common Madison, outlining and defending the special role of the Senate, reflected at Dysfunc length on the need for stable government Governance and the danger of mutable policy: "[G]reat injury results from an unstable government.
 The want of confidence in the public councils damps every useful undertaking, the success and profit of which may depend on a continuance of existing arrangements."3